BorisPaunovic/BorisPaunovic/README.md

 Want to see more of my work?
 Check out my [portfolio website](https://yourwebsite.com) for a comprehensive overview of my projects and experience.
 Let's connect and build something amazing together! ⚡️

-## 📄 My Documents

-Check out my [CV and certificates](https://drive.google.com/drive/folders/1PBG-ULuEDeYaPDJFTd1Ml20LSE4RznAk?usp=sharing) for more details about my qualifications and achievements.

-## ⚡ Fun Fact

-I love [FOSS](https://github.com/BorisPaunovic/BorisPaunovic/edit/main/README.md) software!
-Open-source projects have played a crucial role in my journey as a developer, and I'm passionate about contributing to and supporting the FOSS community.

 ## 🛠️ Tools